-5) Q. What flexibility does the actuary have in determining an overhead allocation method?
+Q 7.5: What flexibility does an actuary have in determining an overhead allocation method?

-Section 3.4.1(e)(1) Fully Allocated-Unit expenses reflecting total expenses recently incurred by the insurer when applied to both in force or newly issued policies are considered fully allocated.
+Section 3.4.1(e)(1) Fully Allocated-Unit expenses reflecting total expenses recently incurred by the insurer when applied to both in-force or newly issued policies are considered fully allocated.
 Some expenses are direct in that they can be specifically related to a particular policy form.
 Other expenses, such as general overhead costs, are indirect.
 The actuary should charge direct expenses to the groups of policies generating the related costs.
 Indirect expenses should be fully allocated using reasonable principles of expense allocation.
 Nonrecurring costs, such as systems development costs, may be spread over a reasonable number of years (for example, system lifetime) in determining the allocable expenses for a particular year.

-Section 3.4.1(e) ...The actuary should make the comparison and choice of expense factor base in the aggregate for all policy forms.
+Section 3.4.1(e) ...
+The Model permits the use of marginally allocated expenses only to the extent that they generate aggregate expenses that are at least as large as those generated by a GRET.
+The actuary should make the comparison and choice of expense factor base in the aggregate for all policy forms.
 The actuary should use the same unit expense basis for all policy forms tested....
 When calculating unit expenses, the actuary should select average policy size and volume of sales assumptions that are appropriate for the policy form.